Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

     - The word `common` if you registered your app with the **Accounts in any organizational directory and personal Microsoft accounts** option.
     - The word `consumers` if you registered your app with the **Personal Microsoft accounts** option
 3. Find the string `{enter-your-client-id-here}` and replace the existing value with the application ID (clientId) of the `java-servlet-webapp-call-graph` application copied from the Azure portal.
-4. Find the string `{enter-your-client-secret-here}` and replace the existing value with the key you saved during the creation of the `java-servlet-webapp-call-graph` app, in the Azure portal.
+4. Find the string `{enter-your-client-secret-here}` and replace the existing value with the key you saved during the creation of the `java-servlet-webapp-roles` app, in the Azure portal.

 ## Running the sample